m7wq/qShop/README.md

 ## Setting Up in the Main Class

-In your plugin's main class, use the `qShopAPI` to set up the shop and handle purchases.
+In your plugin's main class, you got to initialize and load the API.

 ### Example Implementation
 ```java